kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 ### Goals

-Modify the current behavior of images with an `IfNotPresent` `ImagePullPolicy` enforced by the kubelet to ensure the images pulled with a secret by the kubelet are authenticated by the CRI implementation.
+Modify the current behavior of images with an `IfNotPresent` and `Never` `ImagePullPolicy` enforced by the kubelet to ensure the images pulled with a secret by the kubelet are authenticated by the CRI implementation.
 During the EnsureImagesExist step the kubelet will require authentication of present images pulled with auth since boot.